ohthehugemanatee/presentations/texts/self-defense-for-developers.md

 ## Goals

-- a list of independent pieces of functionality the business needs, with relative difficulty, sorted by customer priority
+- make a list of independent pieces of functionality the business needs, with relative difficulty, sorted by customer priority
-- a list of functionality to build in this iteration
+- choose which functionality pieces to build in this iteration
-- everyone knows what everyone else is working on, and can help as soon as its needed.
+- make sure everyone knows what everyone else is working on, and can help as soon as its needed.
-- a business representative who knows what the devs are working on and can answer questions
+- a business representative who knows what the devs are working on can make sure it's valuable to the business, and answer questions

 ## Minimum meetings